Transitional Kindergarten Fast Facts

 - Age Requirement:

-- A student who turns 5 years old between September 1 and December 31 will be processed as a TK Applicant.
+- A student who turns 5 years old between September 1 and December 31 will be processed as a transitional kindergarten TK Applicant.
 A student who turns 5 years old between January 1 and August 31 will be processed as a Kindergarten Applicant.

 - Students who attend our TK program will proceed to Kindergarten the following year.
 Students who attend Kindergarten will proceed to 1st grade the following year.